apache/druid/docs/configuration/index.md

 If you enable this feature, you can query datasources that are only stored in cold storage and are not cached on a Historical.

-For, stale schema cleanup configs, refer to properties with the prefix `druid.coordinator.kill.segmentSchema` in [Metadata Management](#metadata-management).
+For stale schema cleanup configs, refer to properties with the prefix `druid.coordinator.kill.segmentSchema` in [Metadata Management](#metadata-management).

 ### Ingestion security configuration